 What does WIWO stand for?

-WIWO is a short for “walk in walk out”.
+WIWO is short for “walk-in walk-out”.
 Understanding a key business term like this is crucial when negotiating with a seller or a business broker.

 What does WIWO mean?

 It is commonly used by business brokers during the sale of a business where the buyer takes over the business (walk-in) and the existing owner leaves (walkout).